MicrosoftDocs/dynamics365smb-docs/financials/index.md

 Each Home page provides a **Setup and Extensions** button.
 Here you have access to a list of assisted setup that can help you get started by setting selected areas up quickly.
 If an area is not covered by an assisted setup, choose the **Manual Setup** action to access setup windows where you can fill in setup fields for all areas manually.
 For more information, see also [Setting Up [!INCLUDE[d365fin](includes/d365fin_md.md)]](setup.md).

 > [!NOTE]
 >   The list of setup guides, extensions, and services that are available differ depending on the user experience you choose for your company.
-The **Basic** experience gives access to fewer than the **Suite** experience does.
+The **Basic** experience gives access to fewer than the **Essential** experience does.
 The first time you sign in, you use the Basic experience.
 For more information, see [Customizing Your [!INCLUDE[d365fin](includes/d365fin_md.md)] Experience](ui-experiences.md).

-In the **Assisted Setup** window, you will find the following with the **Suite** experience:
+In the **Assisted Setup** window, you will find the following with the **Essential** experience:

 | Assisted Setup | Description |
 | --- | --- |